• The UK’s most southerly upland boasts stunning views and rich wildlife, interwoven with a fascinating mix of archaeology, history, myth and legend

 conservationist and ornithologist who works for the RSPB

-Assemble for coach pick up at Exeter Train Station at 1530, transfer to Two Bridges Hotel, Dartmoor, for three nights.
-Welcome and introductory lecture.
+Assemble 1530 at Exeter St David’s Station or 1700 at the Two Bridges Hotel, Dartmoor.
+Check in for three nights followed by welcome and introductory lecture.
 Optional evening walk on Trendlebere Down to listen for nightjars (weather permitting).

 Holne Moor (rich historical landscape, home to whinchats, cuckoos and adders), Higher Uppacott (restored medieval longhouse) and Wistman’s Wood (atmospheric ancient oak woodland).

 Walk from Bronze Age settlement of Grimspound through Challacombe (abandoned medieval village) and Soussons Down (wildlife rich valley) to Headland Warren (former commercial rabbit warren).
-Tour disperses 1300 at the hotel, or c.
-1400 at Exeter St David's train station.
+Tour disperses 1300 at the hotel or c 1400 at Exeter St David’s Station.

 If you would like to upload your photos to our gallery click here

-As we will explore the area largely on foot, participants should be prepared for walks of around three miles over paths that can be uneven, rocky and muddy.
+As we will explore the area largely on foot, participants should be prepared for walks of around three miles over paths that can be uneven, rocky and muddy (particularly at Yarner Wood National Nature Reserve and Wistman’s Wood).
 Participants should have a good overall level of fitness.